 Costa County.
-All Actions are enumerated in a summary table in Appendix B, which also lists the responsible agency, partner agencies, and proposed timeline for each Action.
+All Actions are enumerated in a summary table in Appendix C, which also lists the responsible agency, partner agencies, and proposed timeline for each Action.

-- Safety-1: Work with regional and local agencies, including Contra Costa Health Services/Contra Costa Public Health, to increase the level of multimodal public awareness about bicycle and pedestrian safety and to reduce and prevent injuries due to vehicle-involved collisions. - Safety-2: Work with CCTA to develop a program to coordinate the collection and analysis of safety data, identify areas of concern where concentrations of collisions occur, and propose safety-related improvements and user awareness to support state and federal safety programs and performance measures. - Safety-3: Work with CCTA, California Highway Patrol, and Caltrans to prepare an incident management plan for West County freeways. - Safety-4: Work with CCTA to implement the Countywide Vision Zero Framework and Safe System Approach to project scoping and delivery. - Safety-5: Conduct a study, led by WCCTAC, to identify all safety-related transportation improvements needed within 500 feet of schools. - Safety-6: Work with CCTA, MTC, and East Bay Regional Parks District (EBRPD) to study and mitigate the safety impacts of electric bicycles and other micromobility devices on local trails and streets, with the aim of eventually allowing electric bicycles, escooters, and other micromobility devices on all of these facilities. - Safety-7: Improve the safety of high-incident local roadways through physical changes, signage, technology, education, enforcement, or other tools.
+- Safety-1: Work with regional and local agencies, including Contra Costa Health Services/Contra Costa Public Health, to increase the level of multimodal public awareness about bicycle and pedestrian safety and to reduce and prevent injuries due to vehicle-involved collisions. - Safety-2: Work with CCTA to develop a program to coordinate the collection and analysis of safety data, identify areas of concern where concentrations of collisions occur, and propose safety-related improvements and user awareness to support state and federal safety programs and performance measures. - Safety-3: Work with CCTA, California Highway Patrol, and Caltrans to prepare an incident management plan for West County freeways. - Safety-4: Work with CCTA to implement the Countywide Vision Zero Framework and Safe System Approach to project scoping and delivery. - Safety-5: Conduct a study, led by WCCTAC, to identify all safety-related transportation improvements needed within 500 feet of schools. - Safety-6: Work with CCTA, MTC, and East Bay Regional Parks District (EBRPD) to study and mitigate the safety impacts of electric bicycles and other micromobility devices on local trails and streets, with the aim of eventually allowing electric bicycles, e-scooters, and other micromobility devices on all of these facilities.